yulonglim/tp/docs/DeveloperGuide.md

 MSS:

 1. User requests to add a student.
-2. TeachBook adds the class.
+2. TeachBook adds the student.

    Use case ends.